runjuu/page2image/README.md

 > Specify device scale factor.

 #### disableJS: false
-> Whether or not to disable JavaScript on the page
+> Whether or not to disable JavaScript on the page.

 #### waitUntil: networkidle
 > When to consider navigation succeeded. [more details](https://github.com/googlechrome/puppeteer/blob/HEAD/docs/api.md#pagegotourl-options)

 #### sleep: disable
-> Wait ${sleep} milliseconds to take screenshot
+> Wait ${sleep} milliseconds to take screenshot.

 <br/><hr/>
 - [x] take screenshots from url